Access to Records

 Interpretative and supportive counselling may be advisable in certain cases using a number of interviews to disclose the information, if the person concerned is willing to proceed in this manner.

-Access must be given to disclosable information within 40 days of receiving the request.
-This is the maximum time period allowed.
+Access must be given to disclosable information within one calendar month of receiving the Subject Access Request and 20 days for Freedom-Of-Information requests.
 This is a statutory requirement.

 Merton Council will support children and young people to access their case files.
 Generally the age 12 is the age at which a child is considered to have sufficient understanding to make a request.
 However, cases will be assessed on an individual basis and if a child is younger but has the capacity then this will be considered.